 The social acceptance of maillots began to grow in the late 1920s and has resulted in being the norm for many countries.
 The movement towards acceptance is credited to Australian professional swimmer and celebrity Annette Kellerman.

 Embed from Getty Images

-One of the most famous women of her time, Annette Kellerman is credited for inventing and popularizing the “one-piece swimming costume for women” that allowed them to freely swim for the first time in centuries.
+One of the most famous women of her time, Kellerman is credited for inventing and popularizing the ‘one-piece swimming costume for women.’
+This form of swimwear is noted as the first suit to allow women to swim freely for the first time in centuries.

-Kellerman’s swimsuit gained national attention after her 1907 arrest for indecency on Revere Beach, Boston.
-Kellerman was training for a promotional event and wore her one-piece swimsuit.
+Kellerman’s swimsuit gained national attention in 1907 when, after training for a promotional event and wearing her one-piece swimsuit, she was arrested for indecency.
+As like the incidents mentioned above, Kellerman’s arrest occurred in the United States, specifically Boston.
 When she went to trial, the judge, “accepted her arguments in favour of swimming as healthy exercise and against cumbersome bathing suits, provided she wore a robe until she entered the water.”
 Kellerman ignored the robe ruling and continued to wear and sell her swimsuits.
 Today, her swimsuit can be seen on view at the exhibit, “Million Dollar Mermaid: Annette Kellerman” at the Powerhouse Museum in Ultimo, New South Wales, Australia.

 If history is any indication, the policing of women’s swimwear in the Western world is a waste of government resources.
 Rather, energy would be better spent supporting women to wear what makes them comfortable, showing skin or not, when taking a dip or swimming a lap.